warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 # Preparations

-It is more than important to carefully test your contract before deploy.
+It is more than important to carefully test your contract before deploying it to the blockchain.
 We will write few tests and execute them in server environment as well as in browser one using Jest.
-Throughout this process you will get to know couple of important ArweaveJS and RedStone Smartweave SDKs.
+Throughout this process you will get to know couple of important ArweaveJS and RedStone Smartweave SDK methods.

-### Declaring variables
+## 🔤 Declaring variables

 Head to [redstone-academy-pst/challenge/tests/contract.test.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/tests/contract.test.ts) and start by declaring all necessary variables in `beforeAll` - a callback which will be executed before all the tests.
 Remeber to import all the interfaces!